call us630-584-4800

 Lawyers for the Allocation of Parental Responsibilities Serving Clients in Kane County

 Child custody matters, now called the allocation of parental responsibilities, are some of the most hotly contested matters in all of family law.
-Whether part of divorce proceedings, post-divorce modifications, or paternity matters, issues related to parental responsibilities inspire strong emotions and aggressive legal maneuvering.
+Whether part of divorce proceedings, post-divorce modifications, paternity matters, or situations where unmarried parents choose to end their relationship, issues related to parental responsibilities inspire strong emotions and aggressive legal maneuvering.

 At the Kane County family law firm of Goostree Law Group, we are skilled in handling all types of child-related matters.
 As experienced negotiators and litigators, we know how to effectively advocate for our clients and their children’s best interests.